cv

 Community Engagement & Facilitation

-Community Pit Firing Host
+Community Clamp Kiln Firing Host

 • Organised collaborative firings with landowners, ceramicists, students, and local media